vuejs/vue-test-utils/docs/api/mount/find.md

 # find(selector)

 Returns an array of wrappers of DOM nodes or Vue components.
-Use any valid [avoriaz selector](/api/selectors.md).
+Use any valid [selector](/api/selectors.md).

 ### Arguments